JasonBoy/ly-table/README.md

     headCssClass:'', // css in thead th
     autoEscape: false, //auto escape the html in this td or not,
     //if you need add other directive like ng-click in formatter,
-    //set it to false, default value is true formatter:'', //string or function to call to gen the html in the td,
+    //set it to false, default value is false formatter:'', //string or function to call to gen the html in the td,
     //which can compile the html with scope with the help of
     //[bindHtmlCompile](https://github.com/incuna/angular-bind-html-compile) directive, see demo }
 ];
 ```
-**params**: [Object], especially the sortBy and sortDir for table, the partent scopt can $watch this to resort the table
+**params**: [Object], especially the sortBy and sortDir for table, the parent scope can $watch this to resort the table
 ```
 {
   sortBy: 'age',